hmrc/sbt-bobby/README.md

 ### Strict mode

-You can configure Bobby to be more fussy and fail a build on warnings as well as violations.
-To do this, just set:
+You can configure Bobby to be more fussy and fail a build on warnings as well as violations, by turning on strict mode.

 To change the strict mode you can: